The Limits of Citation Counts: Comparisons of authors across fields

-\subsection{Comparisons of authors across fields}
+\section{Comparisons of authors across fields}

-The idea that an influence index should be comparable across different fields of science is pervasive in the literature on bibliometrics.
-Nevertheless, common citation-counting schemes are known to produce significantly different results across fields, because of their varying sizes and of their different traditions in terms of publications and citations.
-As a result, there seems to be a consensus that citations should be normalized by field, so as to allow for meaningful comparisons across fields \citep{Ioannidis}.
-For instance, \citet{Perry} propose to divide the number of citations of a paper by the average number of citations per paper in the paper's field, before computing the Euclidean index.\footnote{It has also been suggested to normalize a given index by field \citep{Kaur}. \citet{Perry} provide a discussion of the relative merits of the two approaches.} In this section, I argue that field-normalization leads to serious conceptual difficulties.
-I thus propose a weaker notion of \emph{field comparability}.
-I show that this property is incompatible with Author Anonymity, and is therefore violated by any citation-counting scheme.
+Common citation indices are known to produce significant differences across fields, because of their varying sizes and of their different traditions in terms of publications and citations.
+As a result, there seems to be a consensus that citations should be normalized by field, so as to allow for meaningful comparisons across fields \citep{Ioannidis,waltman2019field}.
+For instance, \citet{Perry} propose to divide the number of citations of a paper by the average number of citations per paper in the paper's field, before computing the Euclidean index.\footnote{It has also been suggested to normalize a given index by field \citep{Kaur}. \citet{Perry} provide a discussion of the relative merits of the two approaches.
+See \cite{waltman2019field} for a comprehensive survey of this literature.} In this section, I argue that field-normalization leads to serious conceptual difficulties.
+I thus propose a weaker notion of Field Comparability.
+I show that this property is incompatible with Author Anonymity, and is therefore violated by any citation-counting index, under mild conditions.
+I conclude the section by a characterization of field-comparable indices.

-There are at least three important issues with the notion of field-normalization.
-First, field-normalization \emph{creates biases} between fields.
-Indeed, even if most citations are issued within fields, there are important flows of citations across fields, and these flows may not be balanced.
-For instance, \citet{Angrist} report substantial and unbalanced flows of citations in recent decades across fields in the social sciences.\footnote{In Figure 2 of \citet{Angrist}, one observes that, in 2010, less than $3\% $ of citations from economics journals are given to political science journals, while more than $10\%$ (almost $15\% $) of citations from political science journals are given to economics journals.
-Note that, in this figure, citations from a given journal are weighted by the importance of the journal within the journal's field.} In such circumstances, field-normalization underweights the influence of influential fields, and overweights the influence of fields ``under influence''.
+There are at least three important issues raised by the procedure of field-normalization.
+First, field-normalization \emph{creates biases} between interrelated fields.
+Indeed, even if most citations are issued within fields, there are important flows of citations across fields, and these flows need not be balanced.
+For instance, \citet{angrist2020inside} report substantial and unbalanced flows of citations in recent decades across fields in the social sciences.\footnote{In Figure 2 of \citet{angrist2020inside}, one observes that, in 2010, less than $3\% $ of citations from economics journals are given to political science journals, while almost $15\% $ of citations from political science journals are given to economics journals.
+Note that, in this figure, citations from a given journal are weighted by the importance of the journal within the journal's field.} In such circumstances, field-normalization underweighs the influence of influential fields, and overweighs the influence of fields ``under influence''.